 Almost as important as your homepage is the about page.
 It’s your opportunity to build rapport with your guests — a chance to introduce yourself and to explain the aim of your website.
-Here are 10 tips that’ll have your page in excellent shape.
+Here are some tips that’ll have your page in excellent shape.

 - Offer your name.
 It’s blatantly obvious, yet so many pages don’t get personal.

 - Include a photo.
 People like to see who they’re dealing with.
 If there’s a team behind the website, include them all (even the cleaners deserve recognition).

 - If it’s just you, write in the first-person.
 If someone asks what I do for a living, I don’t say, “David’s a graphic designer.”
 Use “I,” not “he/she.”
 It’ll make you more personable.

 - Think about your visitor’s needs.
 Sure, you’re talking about yourself, but imagine you’re a potential client reading about you.
 What does the client get from contacting you?

 - Keep it current.
 Check the content every month or so to ensure it’s up-to-date.
 Perhaps you’ve moved home/office, or perhaps you offer a new product or service.

 - Show your location.
 By including a photo of your office, your town or city, you let people get that little bit closer, helping build rapport.